jbrdge/jbrdge/README.md

 ---

 ### AWS Cost Analyzer

 This project highlights my **FinOps and cloud cost analysis** skills.
 I generated a synthetic AWS billing dataset (services, accounts, environments, teams) and used Python for preprocessing and cost breakdowns.
 The results were visualized in Power BI and Tableau dashboards to surface KPIs like MTD spend, service-level costs, and team allocations.
 The project demonstrates my ability to connect **cloud infrastructure knowledge with data analysis** to support cost optimization — a bridge between my DevOps background and data-focused career path.

 ---

+### Visualizations
+This repo highlights my work in **data and signal visualizations** using both Python and [Processing.org](https://processing.org/).
+It includes experiments like **K-Nearest Neighbor variations in Python** as well as a wide range of **generative animations in Processing** — from sinusoidal waves, knot curves, and polygon spirals to gravity simulations, graph algorithms, and artistic distortions.
+The collection blends **data science, algorithmic thinking, and creative coding**, showcasing how technical models can be transformed into engaging visual experiences.

+---